 Do you have any general comments on the draft political declaration and its vision (paragraphs 1-3 of the zero draft)?
+No

 Do you have any comments on the background and analysis provided in the political declaration (paragraphs 4-20 of the zero draft)?
+No

 Do you have any comments on the commitments proposed in the political declaration?
 In this connection, do you have any suggestions to contribute to a more technical elaboration to guide action and implementation on these commitments (paragraphs 21-23 of the zero draft)?